-1 PURPOSE
+PURPOSE

-The Local Government Act 2020 s93 requires each council to prepare a Revenue and Rating Plan (the Plan) to cover a minimum period of four years following each Council election.
-The Plan establishes the revenue raising framework for Council.
+The Local Government Act 2020 requires Council to prepare a Revenue and Rating Plan to cover a minimum period of four years following each Council election.
+The Revenue and Rating Plan establishes the revenue raising framework within which the Council proposes to work

-The purpose of The Plan is to determine the most appropriate and affordable revenue and rating approach for West Wimmera Shire Council to adequately finance the objectives in the Council Plan.
+The purpose of the Revenue and Rating Plan is to determine the most appropriate and affordable revenue and rating approach for West Wimmera Shire Council which, in conjunction with other income sources, will adequately finance the objectives in the Council Plan 2025-2029.

-The Plan is an important part of Council's integrated planning framework, all of which is created to help Council achieve its Community Vision.
+This plan is an important part of Council's integrated planning framework, all of which is created to help Council achieve its vision of a healthy, thriving, diverse, harmonious, prosperous, and self-sustaining community.

-Strategies outlined in this plan align with the objectives contained in the Council Plan and will feed into our budgeting and Long-Term Financial Plan documents, as well as other strategic planning documents under our council's strategic planning framework.
+Strategies outlined in this plan align with the objectives contained in the Council Plan and will feed into our budgeting and long-term financial planning documents, as well as other strategic planning documents under our Council's strategic planning framework.

-The Plan will explain how Council calculates the revenue needed to fund its activities, and how the funding burden will be apportioned between ratepayers and other users of Council facilities and services.
+This plan will explain how Council calculates the revenue needed to fund its activities, and how the funding burden will be apportioned between ratepayers and other users of Council facilities and services.

-This plan will set out decisions that Council has made concerning rating options available to it under the Local Government Act 1989 to ensure the fair and equitable distribution of rates across property owners.
-It will also set out principles that are used in decision-making for other revenue sources such as fees and charges.
+In particular, this plan will set out decisions that Council has made in relation to rating options available to it under the Local Government Act 2020 to ensure the fair and equitable distribution of rates across property owners.
+It will also set out principles that are used in decision making for other revenue sources such as fees and charges.

-It is important to note that this plan does not set revenue targets for Council, it outlines the strategic framework and decisions that inform how Council will go about calculating and collecting its revenue.
+It is also important to note that this plan does not set revenue targets for Council, it outlines the strategic framework and decisions that inform how Council will go about calculating and collecting its revenue.

-2 INTRODUCTION
+INTRODUCTION

-West Wimmera Shire Council provides many services and facilities to our local community.
-Revenue is required from a variety of sources to cover the cost of providing these services and facilities.
-The revenue distribution from the most 2019/2020 annual report is presented in figure 1.
+Council provides many services and facilities to our local community, and in doing so, must collect revenue to cover the cost of providing these services and facilities.
+The revenue distribution percentage from the 2024-25 budget is presented in figure 1.